Testing Conditional Independence via the Spectral Generalized Covariance Measure: Beyond Euclidean Data: Simulation study

-We refer to the cases \(a=2\) and \(a=4\) as scenarios \texttt{(a2)} and \texttt{(a4)}, respectively.
-As \(a\) increases, the oscillations of \(f_a(Z)\) become faster within the same Gaussian envelope, making departures from the null hypothesis progressively harder to detect.
-Figure~\ref{fig:fa_damped} displays \(f_a(\cdot)\) for \(a=2\) and \(a=4\).

 For each scenario \texttt{(a2)} and \texttt{(a4)}, we consider three designs for the alternative hypotheses.
 The first design (DGP1-1) is a simple linear perturbation.
-The following two (DGP1-2 and DGP1-3) are designed to probe regression-based tests in more detail, as they involve an unobserved latent variable $U$, inducing a conditional dependence between $X$ and $Y$ given $Z$. \begin{enumerate} \item[DGP 1-1.] $Y \leftarrow Y + 0.2\,X$. \item[DGP 1-2.] $U\sim\cN(0,1)$, with transformations $X \leftarrow X+0.3(U^2-1)$ and $Y \leftarrow Y+0.3\,U$. \item[DGP 1-3.]
-Same transformations as in DGP1-2, but with $U \leftarrow f_1(Z)+\varepsilon_{U}$ where $\varepsilon_{U}\sim\cN(0,1)$. \end{enumerate} We consider the cases with sample sizes \(n\in\{100,200,300,400\}\).
-The theoretical expectation is that while both GCM and WGCM have difficulty achieving high power in DGP1-2, this difficulty is limited to only GCM in DGP1-3.
-This is because GCM only guarantees power for DGPs where $\E[\Cov(X,Y \mid Z)] \neq 0$, whereas WGCM guarantees power for DGPs where $\Cov(X,Y \mid Z) \neq 0$ with a positive probability; see the Supplementary Material (Appendix~F) for details.
+The following two (DGP1-2 and DGP1-3) are designed to probe regression-based tests in more detail, as they involve an unobserved latent variable $U$, inducing a conditional dependence between $X$ and $Y$ given $Z$. \begin{description}[ leftmargin=!, labelwidth=!, widest=DGP 1-3., labelsep=0.6em, itemsep=0.2ex, topsep=0.3ex, parsep=0pt, align=left ] \item[DGP 1-1.] \(Y \leftarrow Y + 0.2\,X\). \item[DGP 1-2.] \(U\sim N(0,1)\), with transformations \(X \leftarrow X+0.3(U^2-1)\) and \(Y \leftarrow Y+0.3\,U\). \item[DGP 1-3.]
+Same transformations as in DGP 1-2, but with \(U \leftarrow f_1(Z)+\varepsilon_{U}\) where \(\varepsilon_{U}\sim N(0,1)\). \end{description} We consider $n\in\{100,200,300,400\}$.
+The key distinction is that GCM is consistent only when $\E[\cov(X,Y\mid Z)]\neq 0$, whereas WGCM requires $\cov(X,Y\mid Z)\neq 0$ with positive probability.
+Accordingly, both can be weak in DGP1-2, while in DGP1-3 this limitation is specific to GCM.
+For further details, see Section~\ref{sec:reg_based_power} of the Supplementary Material.